AfriForum dien klag in ná Mpumalanga-departement R1,92 miljard vermors

 The civil rights watchdog AfriForum today launched a campaign encouraging state officials to report any corruption related charges at its anti-corruption unit.
 AfriForum also this week introduced a new website (www.stopcorruption.co.za) where corruption can be reported.
 “Corruption is a serious threat to our country’s future and subsequently has an effect on every citizen and frequently…

-AfriForum today laid criminal charges against Nthimotse Mokhes, Head of the Free State’s Department of Human Settlements, and Ramathe Stanley Malope, Head of the Free State’s Department of Education as part of its “Genoeg is Genoeg” (enough is enough) campaign that was launched on Monday, 18 April.
-This comes after the organisation studied the Departments’…
+AfriForum today laid criminal charges against Dr. Andrew Thabo Lekalakala, Head of the North West’s Department of Health as part of its “Genoeg is Genoeg” (enough is enough) campaign that was launched on Monday, 18 April.
+This comes after the organisation studied the Department’s annual report and found that Lekalakala was possibly guilty of an…